Email FacebookTwitterMenu burgerClose thin

 Share

-When it comes to advising high-net-worth clients, financial advisors have a lot at stake.
-That’s especially true when it comes to helping clients steer clear of common mistakes and pitfalls.
+When it comes to working with high-net-worth clients, financial advisors have a lot at stake.
+That’s especially true when helping clients steer clear of common mistakes and pitfalls.

 To understand the common mistakes high-net-worth individuals make and how to address them, SmartAsset spoke to experts in the field.
 Read on for their insights.